Virtual cinematography: Modern virtual cinematography

 The Matrix trilogy (The Matrix, The Matrix Reloaded, and The Matrix Revolutions) used early Virtual Cinematography techniques to develop virtual "filming" of realistic computer-generated imagery.
 The result of John Gaeta and his crew at ESC Entertainment's work was the creation of photo-realistic CGI versions of the performers, sets, and actions.
 Their work was based on Paul Debevec et al.'s findings on the acquisition and subsequent simulation of the reflectance field over the human face acquired using the simplest of light stages in 2000.
 Famous scenes that would have been impossible or exceedingly time-consuming to produce within the context of traditional cinematography include the burly brawl in The Matrix Reloaded (2003) where Neo fights up-to-100 Agent Smiths and the beginning of the final showdown in The Matrix Revolutions (2003), where Agent Smith's cheekbone gets punched in by Neo leaving the digital look-alike unharmed.

 For The Matrix trilogy, the filmmakers relied heavily on virtual cinematography to attract audiences.
 Bill Pope, the Director of Photography, used this tool in a much more subtle manner.
-Nonetheless, these scenes still managed to reach a high level of realism and made it difficult for the audience to notice that they were actually watching a shot created entirely by visual effects artists using 3D computer graphics tools.
+Nonetheless, these scenes still managed to reach a high level of realism and made it difficult for the audience to notice that they were actually watching a shot created entirely by visual effects artists using 3-D computer graphics tools.

-In Spider-Man 2 (2004), the filmmakers manipulated the cameras to make the audience feel as if they are swinging together with Spider-Man through New York City.
-Using motion capture camera radar, the cameraman moves simultaneously with the displayed animation.
+In Spider-Man 2 (2004), the filmmakers manipulated the cameras to make the audience feel as if they were swinging together with Spider-Man through New York City.
+Using motion-capture camera radar, the cameraman moves simultaneously with the displayed animation.
 This makes the audience experience Spider-Man's perspective and heightens the sense of reality.
 In Avengers: Infinity War (2018), the Titan sequence scenes were created using virtual cinematography.
 To make the scene more realistic, the producers decided to shoot the entire scene again with a different camera so that it would travel according to the movement of the Titan.
-The filmmakers produced what is known as a synthetic lens flare, making the flare very akin to originally produced footage.
+The filmmakers produced what is known as a synthetic lens flare, making the flare very akin to the originally produced footage.
 When the classic animated film The Lion King was remade in 2019, the producers used virtual cinematography to make a realistic animation.
 In the final battle scene between Scar and Simba, the cameraman again moves the camera according to the movements of the characters.
-The goal of this technology is to further immerse the audience in the scene.
+The goal of this technology is to immerse the audience in the scene further.